djiboutian-axolotl/djiboutian-axolotl.github.io/_posts/2021-11-15-on-drill-music.markdown

 Over the past year-and-a-half, drill music has gone from constituting approximately none of my music listening to constituting the majority of my music listening.

-Drill music seems fundamentally out of character with my outward interests and my internal self.
+Drill music seems out of character with my outward interests and my internal self (at least based on traditional ideas concerning who listens to drill music).
 Resultantly, I have often found myself asking, *Why do I listen to drill?*

 > Why do I listen to drill?